SolarArbiter/SolarArbiter.github.io/datapolicies.md

 [Data Access Control documentation](/data-access-workflow/) for more information.

-Under some use cases, anonymized time series data and/or summary statistics derived from the data are owned by the framework.
+Under a forecast trial use case, anonymized time series data and/or summary statistics derived from the data are owned by the framework.
 This ensures trial fairness, transparency, and reproducibility.
 However, the framework operators are not allowed to view or disclose anonymized data or statistics unless given permission using the data sharing features of the web service.

 ## Deleting data